 What if I don’t have Aetna or United?

-If reimbursement is important to you, then we STRONGLY suggest you call your insurance company.
+If reimbursement is important to you, then we STRONGLY suggest you call your insurance company ahead of your appointment.
 Please thoroughly review this toolkit from the National Women’s Law Center and this FAQ from the U.S. Dept. of Labor on Lactation Coverage under the ACA to understand what the law requires your insurance company to cover, and how, before you call them.
 Sometimes we find that insurance company representatives are not fully aware of ACA’s provisions regarding breastfeeding care.

-Under the Affordable Care Act, lactation consultations are required to be covered fully and with no “cost sharing”(except for the very few “grandfathered plans”)—meaning that you should not have to share the cost of your consult with your insurance company.
+Again, under the Affordable Care Act, lactation consultations are required to be covered fully and with no “cost sharing”(except for the very few “grandfathered plans”)—meaning that you should not have to share the cost of your consult with your insurance company.
 They should cover it fully.
-However, no insurance company but Aetna and United is currently allowing lactation consultants (IBCLCs) into their network, which is why we cannot accept your insurance directly.
-Plans that do not have in-network providers available to you must cover out-of-network providers as though they were in-network.
+However, despite being required by law to cover lactation care since the implementation of the ACA, no insurance companies besides Aetna and United have added (IBCLCs) into their network, which is why we cannot accept your insurance directly.
+The absence of in-network providers available to you means that your insurance company must cover out-of-network providers as though they were in-network.

-For clients for whom we are out-of-network, the cost of an prenatal office visit is $90, a postnatal office visit is $180 and the cost of a home visit is $280 ($180 for the consultation and a $100 travel fee) out of pocket.
+Clients for whom we are not in-network must pay at the time of their consult for their appointment.
+As of September 1st, 2018 the out-of-pocket cost of a prenatal office visit is $100, a postnatal office visit is $200 and the cost of a home visit is $300 ($200 for the consultation and a $100 travel fee).